Zuntan03/EasyWan22/README_en.md

 - Added 4 types of samples `20250812-GeneralNsfw_A~D` to Sample.
 	- These are simply generated using `GeneralNsfw` preset with random loading of past images thrown into folders via `LoadImageFrom`.
 	- The highlights are the revival of kanji in speech bubbles through V2V Refiner and fluid simulation.
-	- Can be disabled with the `SystemNotification` node.
-- Changed the default `TextEncoder` from `Native` to `Kijai`.
-	- While accuracy is reduced due to fp8 not being `scaled`, it has the benefits of avoiding the issue where GPU is sometimes not used and supporting disk cache.
-- Asset Webp saving is no longer treated as a target for frame interpolation.

 ### 2025/08/11